vsoch/vsoch.github.io/_posts/2019/2019-01-30-static-registry.md

 </ol>

 Why is a <strong>static container registry</strong> not a thing?
 Specifically, GitHub pages can serve a web interface *and* a static API.
-The builds can happen using continous integration.
+The builds can happen using continuous integration.
 The containers go to object storage. <strong>Static container registries need to be a thing!</strong>

 <br><br>